LunaSare/lunasare-blogdown/content/authors/admin/_index.md

     year: 2010
 email: ""
 interests:
-- Effects of statistical uncertainty
+- Effects of statistical uncertainty on evolutionary inferences
-- Coding with python
+- Coding with R and Python
-- Open Science in Education
+- Open Science in Education and Research

 name: Luna L. Sánchez Reyes
 organizations: